Career Paths in Psychology to Help You Get Started

 “For example, if you volunteer at a school or a neighborhood program that helps disadvantaged youth, you might decide to add a concentration in child and adolescent development to your psychology degree,” she said.

-What Are Some Good Jobs You Can Get With a Bachelor’s Degree in Psychology?
+What Are Some Careers You Can Consider With a Bachelor’s Degree in Psychology?

 Once you earn a bachelor's degree in psychology, a new tier of positions will become available to you.